haydemir/Turta-Alexa/README.md

 ### Running

-4- Run your code with your e-mail
+4- Run your code with your e-mail on raspberry as Turta equipped
 ```
   python_turta.py -e "email"

+  if you want to test code and connection without raspberry pi
+  use python_turta_test.py -e "email"
+  and then say commands to alexa and observer console logs
   ```

   ### Turta is ready for Alexa commands
     Alexa commands